BShoop33/Capstone-Nucleus/README.md

 -Nucleus Verison 1.1 will feature a delete function that allows users to remove a given quantity of an item rather than having to delete all quantities simultaneously.

+-Nucleus Version 1.2 will feature an inventory requisition capability that enables users to submit supply requisitions along an approval workflow that ultimately arrives at a Materials Manager who could use that information to order items and enter them into inventory upon receipt.

 ## Planning Documentation
 *Entity Relationship Diagram (ERD): https://dbdiagram.io/d/5f68b6017da1ea736e2eb421 *Wireframes: https://miro.com/app/board/o9J_lb9rSlk=/

 ## Technologies Used in Current Version
+*Firebase for authentication management
 *React Bootrap for styling
 *ReactJS for front-end, client-side management
 *.NET Entity framework for back-end, server-side management